benjaminweymouth/Proof-of-Authority-Blockchain-Project/POA Development Chain/README.md

 Initialize each node with the new networkname.json with geth.

+Screenshot and code for geth, initialize each node with the new networkname.json.
+./geth --datadir node1 init benjamincoin.json
+./geth --datadir node2 init benjamincoin.json

 ![Initialize each node](https://github.com/benjaminweymouth/Blockchain-Work/blob/main/POA%20Development%20Chain/Screenshots/benjamincoin/Capture6.PNG)

 Run the first node, unlock the account, enable mining, and the RPC flag.
 Only one node needs RPC enabled.